-- The registered manager and nursing staff completed assessments which were comprehensive to ensure people's needs could be met.
+- The registered manager completed assessments which were comprehensive to ensure people's needs could be met.
 Expected outcomes were identified, discussed and agreed.
-Following assessment, the service had provided a holistic approach towards providing person-centred care.
+Following assessment, the registered manager had provided a holistic approach towards providing person-centred care.
 Records were consistent and staff provided support that had been agreed during the assessment process.
 People confirmed this when we spoke with them. - We saw evidence the provider was referencing current legislation, standards and evidence based on guidance to achieve effective outcomes.
-This supported the service to ensure people received effective, safe and appropriate care which met their needs and protected their rights. - The registered manager and nursing staff regularly reviewed care and support and updated care plans where people's needs had changed.
+This supported the service to ensure people received effective, safe and appropriate care which met their needs and protected their rights. - Senior care staff regularly reviewed care and support and updated care plans where people's needs had changed.
 This ensured people received the level of care and support they required.